worldviewer/react-worldviewer-app-old/README.md

 This basically concludes the bulk of the data preparation for the app.

-## Next Steps: Prepare Routes for the New Workflows

-### Add Image Pyramids to /metacards API

 ### Set up React Router

 To start, each level of discourse for each controversy should have a home.

-## Next Steps: Create New Pages

 ### Create Homepage